 Each file format has advantages and disadvantages.
 Knowing which one to use can make a significant difference in the performance of your website.
 Here’s a quick rundown of the three most common picture file types on the web, as well as what they’re best used for.

-- The most common file type on the internet.
+- JPEG is the most common file type on the internet.

-- High resolution, but with more colors and depth, the file size can quickly balloon.
+- High resolution, but the file size can quickly balloon with more colors and depth.

-- Has the ability to deal with transparency (great for logo files).
+- Has the ability to deal with transparency (excellent for logo files).

 - Colors in flat patches of color are rendered quite well.